 When children are wearing floaties parents often become comfortable while children are in the water.
-Floatation devices do not substitute supervision and parents or a supervising adult should be in arms reach of children that require the support of a floatation device.
+Flotation devices do not substitute supervision and parents or a supervising adult should be in arms reach of children that require the support of a flotation device.

 We all know that most floaties are Inflatables, which means they can pop and deflate.
 And on another note, they can also slide off.

 Sometimes children can become so comfortable wearing a flotation device that they use it as a crutch.
-When they come to swimming lessons and don’t have a flotation device on, they have to re-learn how to be comfortable in the water all over again, unfortunately, it generally takes a while to learn that water supports the body (buoyancy), this is crucial in the lean-to swim journey
+When they come to swimming lessons and don’t have a flotation device on, they have to re-learn how to be comfortable in the water all over again, unfortunately, it generally takes a while to learn that water supports the body (buoyancy), this is crucial in the learn-to swim journey.

 Children should be aware of their real swimming abilities